This is our ethical eater’s guide to being vegan in Sri Lanka!

 Rice and curry

-Curries can be hot so make sure you say before hand if you don’t fancy the heat!
+Curries can be hot so make sure you say before hand if you don’t fancy the heat and they can offer milder dishes.

 *a word of warning if you’ve not had jackfruit curries before, the texture is EXTREMELY meaty.
 The first few times we were served jackfruit we didn’t eat it thinking it wasn’t vegan.